Jubayer777/TDD-type-express/README.md

 # TDD-type-express
-This is a test driven development configured express server.
+This is a test driven development configured express-typeScript server.
 Developed using node-express with typeScript,mongoose and mongodb for api development and Jest with Supertest for API test.

 install process
   1.npm install